Facebook Pixel 7 Day Magical Bhutan with Bum-Dra Trek | Druk Asia

 Day 6

-After a hearty breakfast in the jaw dropping landscape, it is time to either head straight back into the valley or linger awhile soaking up the view and perhaps hang some prayer flags of our own.
-Eventually we have to drop back into the ancient pine and rhododendron forest on the monks’ zig zagging trail.
-After 1-2 hours of descent we catch glimpses of the golden roofs of temples below and soon come upon the first of many on our way back from the wilds.
+After a hearty breakfast amid the jaw-dropping Himalayan landscape, it’s time to either head straight back into the valley or linger a little longer—soaking up the view and perhaps hanging some prayer flags of your own.
+Eventually, we descend into the ancient pine and rhododendron forest, following the monks’ zigzagging trail.
+After about one to two hours, glimpses of golden temple roofs begin to appear through the trees, marking our gradual return from the wilds.

-The path snakes across the mountainside between the monasteries and temples before reaching the gardens of Sangtopelri (Heaven on Earth) from which you can bravely peer over edge and straight down onto the ornate roofs Taktsang in the cliff far below.
-An hour later and we are at the gates of Taktsang looking across the gorge a steep descent to a waterfall then ascent on steps and you are passing into the Tiger’s Nest itself.
+The path winds gracefully along the mountainside, weaving between monasteries and temples before reaching the gardens of Sangtopelri (Heaven on Earth), where you can peer boldly over the edge to see the ornate roofs of Taktsang Monastery clinging to the cliff far below.
+An hour later, you’ll stand at the gates of this legendary site—after a steep descent to a waterfall and a final climb of stone steps—ready to step into the sacred sanctuary itself.

 Day 7